Day 1 of Treatment

 - You have NOT used heroin or short-acting painkillers for 24 hours

-*You must be tapered down to less than 30 mg of methadone per day by the start of your 48-72-hour withdrawal period.
+*It is best if you are tapered down to less than 30 mg of methadone per day by the start of your 48-72-hour withdrawal period.

-Day 1 will follow this step-by-step process:
+Day 1 will generally follow this process:

 - Step 1 – Registration